The Milkweed Mercantile

 We harvest rainwater and store it in a 7,000 gallon cistern which has been built under the front porch.
 This is the water that is used for all drinking, cooking and bathing.
 Our composting toilets are top of the line and demonstrate the beauty and common sense of recycling everything.
 Our gray water (used water from sinks and showers) is directed to an evaporative pond built for specifically this purpose.
 All soap, shampoo and cleansers used at the Mercantile are biodegradable and chosen with thought to their final location – back into the Earth.

 One of our primary goals is to ensure a comfortable mix between privacy of guests and community interaction.
-Additionally, the building will feature the following benefits that come with “green “ building:
+Additionally, the building features the following benefits that come with “green“ building:

 - Quiet serenity inside the building